A sunny future for the solar panel industry

 - Make your money back within 8-10 years, but still, enjoy many years of savings and profit.

 - Technology lifespan of 30 plus years.
 Longer than your mortgage.

 - Good for your pocket, good for your home and especially good for your pride.

 The world around us we are changing fast.
-Old comfortable perceptions of affordable energy and mankinds affects the world are corroding fast.
-Alternative technologies may not hold all the answers to humanities growing list of problems, but it’s a forward thinking step in the right direction.
+Old comfortable perceptions of affordable energy and mankind affect the world are corroding fast.
+Alternative technologies may not hold all the answers to humanities growing list of problems, but it’s a forward-thinking step in the right direction.

 As the storm clouds edge closer from the horizon, wearing the correct protective equipment will become more and more important to protect our families from the deluge that will pour upon our modern civilisation.

 Change is coming, but it’s up to us if we choose to embrace that change.